Xilinx/kria-dfx-hw/k26_testcases/Standalone/README.md

 ```
 # Run tests

-Update the bit Vitis path in the environment.tcl.
+Update the Vitis path in the environment.tcl.

 For testing RM, run the corresponding tcl in xsdb prompt on board.